baconpaul/BaconPlugs/README.md

 like a minor 3rd.
 It spans plus or minus one octave, and is controlled by toggles.

 The toggles are additive.
 So if you want a fourth, choose a major third and a half step both.
 You get the idea.
-Here's the sample patch I use for testing in the current version.

 ![Example HarMoNee patch](doc/HarMoNee.png)